hxzd5568/hxzd5568.github.io/_pages/about.md

 Xia Zichao is a final-year master from Department of Computer Science and Engineering, [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
 His research interest includes **high performance code generation**, **deep learning system**, **security of recommendation system**, and **adversarial learning**.

-His is very fortunate to be advised by Prof. Chen of DDST Lab from [School of Computer Science](https://www.cs.sjtu.edu.cn/en/), Shanghai Jiao Tong University.
+He is very fortunate to be advised by Prof. Chen of DDST Lab from [School of Computer Science](https://www.cs.sjtu.edu.cn/en/), Shanghai Jiao Tong University.
 He was advised by Prof. Liu from [School of Cyber Security](https://infosec.sjtu.edu.cn/), Shanghai Jiao Tong University.

 Publications
 ======